Dhaulagiri Circuit Trek

 Bagar is a small rural farm village, the last settlement before reaching Marpha on the other side of Dhaulagiri Himalayas.

 Leaving Bagar hamlet, adventure continues heading higher on a narrow, undulating path above the Mygdi River.
-Reaching a ridge top, as trail descends through thick vegetation and tree lines, then finally at Dovan for overnight camp.
+Reaching a ridge top, as the trail descends through thick vegetation and tree lines, then finally at Dovan for overnight camp.

 Located on a small forest clearing the stone-made temporary huts for cattle, the camp is set on a grassy meadow.
-After 5 to 6 hours of good exciting walk, a place with few small shelters for travelers and porters.
+After 5 to 6 hours of good exciting walking, a place with few small shelters for travelers and porters.

-Today, the trek starts with a 30-minute walk to the bank of a fast running stream.
+Today, the trek starts with a 30-minute walk to the bank of a fast-running stream.
 Carefully cross the bridge entering the forest.
 Passing through another log bridge over a stream once again leading to the deeply forested area.

 While descending from the forest, you’ll notice the Dhaulagiri range, peeping through closely packed trees.
-Before straying too far from the Konaban River, head down to the Mygdi River side and take the left bank trail.
+Before straying too far from the Konaban River, head down to the Mygdi Riverside and take the left bank trail.
 Climb up toward another Khola called the Pakite Khola and cross it to reach the tableland of Chatare.
 Overnight camp in Chartare also called Bhainsi Kharka.

 Prepare yourself for another ascend to a grassy narrow ridge and a plateau of Pakhaban, also known as Japanese Camp.
-Pakhaban is a lovely campsite with the spectacular Dhaulagiri-I, West Wall and the massive rocky cliff walls of Tsaurabong Peak.
+Pakhaban is a lovely campsite with the spectacular Dhaulagiri-I, West Wall, and the massive rocky cliff walls of Tsaurabong Peak.

-As walk finally ends for the day on reaching at high Dhaulagiri base camp, beneath towering peaks of Dhaulagiri-I. Along with massif Ice-Fall facing views of Dhaulagiri-II (7,751 m), III (7,715 m), and IV (7,618 m).
-Includes close views of Tukuche Peak with majestic North Face of Dhaulagiri-I. The rocky moraine clearing will be the site of the overnight camp
+As the walk finally ends for the day on reaching at high Dhaulagiri base camp, beneath the towering peaks of Dhaulagiri-I. Along with massif Ice-Fall facing views of Dhaulagiri-II (7,751 m), III (7,715 m), and IV (7,618 m).
+Includes close views of Tukuche Peak with the majestic North Face of Dhaulagiri-I. The rocky moraine clearing will be the site of the overnight camp

-Cherish the view of Sita Chuchura, the Mukut Himal, and Tashi Kang (5,386 m), all of which surrounds the Hidden Valley.
+Cherish the view of Sita Chuchura, the Mukut Himal, and Tashi Kang (5,386 m), all of which surround the Hidden Valley.
 Tukuche Peak West lies to the right, and in the distance is the enormous Dhaulagiri-I. A gentle descent along the snow-covered landscape finally leads to the overnight camp at a wide Hidden Valley.

 A well-deserved rest day, after several days of tough and interesting walks.

-Enjoy the free day and explore the unexplored scenic Hidden valley and empty your exhaustion amidst massive mountains.
+Enjoy the free day and explore the unexplored scenic Hidden Valley and empty your exhaustion amidst massive mountains.
 An ideal environment for blue sheep, you might get the opportunity to spot the rare wildlife.

 After a pleasant rest day at Hidden Valley, the walk follows on to cross the